Finance Bill 2018 sets out a number of anticipated changes to the section 481 scheme.

 In order to address concerns in relation to the operation of the film relief, this section also provides for a number of administrative changes to ensure the credit operates in an efficient manner.

-The credit is to be moved to a self-assessment footing to put the credit inside the normal penalty and prosecution regime where an incorrect claim is made.
+The credit is moved to a self-assessment footing to put the credit inside the normal penalty and prosecution regime where an incorrect claim is made.

-At present Section 481 requires that a producer company employs a certain number of trainees on a production for which the relief is received.
 Finance Bill 2018 indicated that there will be changes to the administration of the training component of the scheme.
+See these changes in our post Updated Section 481 requires a Skills Development Plan.

 In order to be eligible a producer company cannot be an ‘undertaking in difficulty’*